Esri/pyprt/README.md

 #### Running Unit Tests

 1. Open a shell in the PyPRT git root.
-1. First time only: run `pipenv install` to get all required Python packages.
+1. First time only: setup a virtual Python environment with build dependencies for PyPRT, see "Build Python Wheel" above.
-1. Run `pipenv run tox`.
+1. Run `pyprt-venv/bin/tox`.

 #### Build the API documentation